Direct Current and Induced Polarization (DC-IP)#

 Potential Electrode (receivers)#

-Although poles could be set independently on the CurrentElectrode and PotentialElectrode objects, here we re-uses the same locations for simplicity.
+Although poles could be set independently on the CurrentElectrode and PotentialElectrode objects, here we reuse the same locations for simplicity.
 We must also define the receiver dipoles.
-The following routine generates a maximum of six (6) receivers dipoles per injection currents along line.
+The following routine generates up to six (6) receiver dipoles per injection current along the line.

 N = 6